July 28, 2019

 Let me explain…

-Four 10K’s, one 12K, five ½ marathons and 2 Tough Mudders (those are 10-13 mile runs with obstacles along the way) later, I’ve found a few things that make running possible.
+Four 10K’s, one 12K, five ½ marathons, 2 Tough Mudders (those are 10-13 mile runs with obstacles along the way) and a Spartan Sprint later, I’ve found a few things that make running possible.

 Find what works for you.